Clever Hans (fairy tale)

 "Clever Hans" (German: Der gescheite Hans) is a fairy tale collected by the Brothers Grimm (KHM 32) about a boy who ruins his engagement with a girl through a variety of comedic events.
 The title is claimed by most people to be ironic.
 It is Aarne-Thompson type 1685 and 1696.

 Plot summary

 A boy named Hans has a conversation with his mother every morning (in the morning conversations he simply is telling her he is going to meet his fiancée Gretel) and evening (in which his mother reprimands him for mishandling a gift from his fiancée).
-Every morning when Hans meets Gretel he asks her for a gift.
+Every morning when Hans meets Gretel she asks him what he brought for her.
+Hans answers that he did not bring anything, but he asks her for a gift.
 In order, she gives him: